Qleoz12/qleoz12.github.io/_pages/about.md

 author_profile: true
 ---

-Systems Technologist, currently studying Systems Engineering, deepening knowledge of the best practices of web development and Architectures that allow better performance and ease when developing projects or making improvements, continuous and self-taught learning.
+As a Systems Technologist studying Systems Engineering, I am actively enhancing my knowledge of web development best practices and architectures that facilitate improved performance and ease of project development and enhancement.
+I am dedicated to continuous, self-directed learning.
-Fullstack JAVA Developer (JAVA EE)
+Additionally, I have expertise as a full-stack Java developer, specializing in Java, Python (i try all i know in java for easy way:  python).

 ## social